lyzalou/documentation/managing-your-organization/user-authentication.rst

     * **Connection String:** Required.
 The LDAP connection URI.
 This is of the form: *schema://host[:port]*.
 It comprises:
         *schema*: 'ldap' or 'ladps' for SSL connections.
         *host*: LDAP server hostname as a fully qualified domain name or valid IP address, such as 'ldap.domain.com' or '172.0.1.12'.
-        *port*: Optional if you connect to the service through port 389, otherwise, you must include it.
+        *port*: Optional.
+We use the default protocol if not provided.
-    * **Domain Search User:** The LDAP service account that performs the user lookups, when the LDAP server does not support public queries.
+    * **Domain Search User:** The username to authenticate to the LDAP server.
 Example: cn=Alvaro Maclellan,ou=Product Development,dc=elasticbox,dc=com.
-For Active Directory, you can also use the domainusername format.
-    * **Domain Search Password:** Password for the LDAP service account that looks up users who try to log in.
+    * **Domain Search Password:** Password for the username to authenticate to the LDAP server.
-        **Note:** Provide the search user and search password fields if connecting to an LDAP service that does not support public queries.
-Without the settings, LDAP group sync won’t work and users can’t sign up in ElasticBox.
+        **Note:** If search user and search password fields are not provided and the LDAP server does not support public queries, the connection and LDAP group sync will not work.
+The users will not be able to sign up in ElasticBox.

-    .. _ldap_users:
+    .. _users:

     Users
     ^^^^^